DigiMicOrg/DigiMicPy/_sources/content/intro.md

 - `docs/content/figures/`: conceptual figures for the modelling framework and workflow.

 The documentation is organised into basic theory, technical details, a runnable basic usage example, advanced usage notes, analysis pages, support information, and contact details.

+## Development and community contribution

+DigiMic is actively under development.
+Our aim is to establish a transparent core workflow that can support a growing set of modular extensions as new modelling, data-integration, and analysis needs arise.

+Rather than treating every capability as a fixed part of the package, DigiMic is designed to accommodate optional components that can be integrated into the core workflow when they are useful for a particular research question.
+These may include new parameterisation methods, metabolic-model interfaces, host-response modules, inference tools, experimental-design workflows, or domain-specific analysis functions.

+We welcome researchers from across microbiology, ecology, metabolic modelling, bioinformatics, environmental science, and related fields to use DigiMic and help shape its development.
+Contributions may take the form of independently developed extensions, code contributions, examples and datasets, or clearly defined feature requests motivated by real research needs.